 Leftover Greek salad can become a scrumptious sandwich.
 Tuck the leftovers into a wrap or pita bread.
-Another great way to use leftovers is to turn them into a pasta salad.
+Another great way to use leftovers is to turn them into a Greek pasta salad.
 Toss the leftover salad with cooked and cooled short pasta noodles (see this Chicken Caesar Pasta Salad for inspo).

 If you can’t find feta (or don’t enjoy the taste), you could try swapping it for Grilled Halloumi or pile the salad on top of creamy ricotta.